mlange-42/Ark.jl/docs/src/manual/components.md

 In Ark, any type can be used as a component.
-However, it is highly recommended to use immutable types, because all mutable objects are allocated on the heap in Julia, which defeats Ark's claim of high performance.
+However, it is highly recommended to use immutable types, because mutable objects are usually allocated on the heap in Julia, which defeats Ark's claim of high performance.
 Immutable types are disallowed by default, but can be enabled when constructing a [World](@ref) by the optional argument `allow_mutable` of the [world constructor](@ref World(::Type...; ::Bool)).